 Once your precious sense of hearing is damaged or lost, it can never be regained.

 By taking precautionary methods in the workplace persons conducting a business or undertaking (PCBUs) can ensure noise is eliminated where possible and prevent workers from gaining temporary or permanent hearing loss and damage.

-The Managing noise and preventing hearing loss at work: Code of Practice provides guidance on how noise affects hearing, how to identify and assess exposure to noise and how to control health and safety risks arising from hazardous noise.
+The Code of Practice: Managing noise and preventing hearing loss at work provides guidance on how noise affects hearing, how to identify and assess exposure to noise and how to control health and safety risks arising from hazardous noise.

 Hearing damage and loss can either occur swiftly or over an extensive period of time.

 Loud sounds can cause the hair cells of the inner ear to collapse and flatten temporarily, resulting in deafness.
 Depending on the noise level and length of exposure, the hearing loss may be temporary or permanent.
 On occasion, the temporary loss of hearing may even be accompanied by a ringing sensation known as tinnitus.

 If high noise exposure is repeated over many years, the hair cells in the inner ear may also become permanently damaged, resulting in irreversible hearing loss.